tum-ens/pyGRETA/doc/user_manual.rst

 Potential maps and reports
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-The :mod:`potential` module serves to generate potential raster maps for all four technologies supported by the script.
+The :mod:`lib.potential` module serves to generate potential raster maps for all four technologies supported by the script.
 This module generates a Full-Load Hour (FLH) raster map, masking and masked rasters for unsuitable and protected areas, and a weighting and weighted raster used for energy and power potential calculations.
 It also generates a CSV report containing metrics for each subregion: